 (A) Prior to including a customer's electric account or accounts in an aggregation, a governmental aggregator shall provide each customer written notice that the customer's account(s) will be automatically included in the aggregation unless the customer affirmatively opts out of the aggregation.
-The notice, written in plain language, shall, at a minimum, include:
+The notice, clearly marked from the outside "important notice regarding your electric service" written in plain language, shall, at a minimum, include:

 (1) A summary of the actions that the governmental entity took to authorize the aggregation.

 (2) A description of the services that the governmental aggregator will provide under the aggregation.

 (3) Disclosure of the price that the governmental aggregator will charge customers for electric generation service.
 For fixed-rate contracts, the governmental aggregator shall provide the price per kilowatt hour, and if applicable, for generation and transmission service.
 If the governmental aggregator offers a variable rate, the governmental aggregator shall provide an understandable description of the factors that will cause the price to vary (including any associated indices) and disclose how frequently the rate will change.
 If the governmental aggregator charges different rates to different rate classes within the aggregation, the governmental aggregator shall disclose the applicable rate(s) to customers within each rate class.